gadec-uk/departures-board/README.md

 - **Show the date on screen** - displays the date in the upper-right corner (useful if you're also using this as a desk clock!)
 - **Include Bus services** - optionally include bus replacement services (shown with a small bus icon in place of platform number).
 - **Include current weather at station location** - this option requires a valid OpenWeather Map API key (see above).
+- **Increase API refresh rate** - Reduces the interval between data refreshes (National Rail mode).
+Uses more data and is not usually required.
-- **Enable automatic firmware updates at startup** - automatically checks for AND installs the latest firmware/Web GUI from this repository.
+- **Enable automatic firmware updates at startup** - automatically checks for AND installs the latest firmware from this repository.
 - **Enable overnight sleep mode (screensaver)** - if you're running the board 24/7, you can help prevent screen burn-in by enabling this option overnight.

 A drop-down menu (top-right) adds the following options:
-- **Check for Updates** - manually checks for and installs any updates to the firmware/Web GUI.
+- **Check for Updates** - manually checks for and installs any updates to the firmware.
-- **Edit API Keys** - view/edit your National Rail / OpenWeather Map API keys.
+- **Edit API Keys** - view/edit your National Rail, OpenWeather Map and Transport for London API keys.
 - **Clear WiFi Settings** - deletes the stored WiFi credentials and restarts in WiFiManager mode (useful to change WiFi network).
 - **Restart System** - restarts the ESP32.